spcourse/python/en/basics/practice/contents.md

 # Practice with the basics
 > You don't have to hand in these exercises.
 These are practice exercises that you can use to test if you fully understood the material you just studied.

 Test your understanding with the following practice exercises.
 Create a file called `basics.py` for your solutions.

 **Exercise 1** Write a piece of code that prints the text "I'm learning Python!"

-**Exercise 2** Give the code below, write a progam tha prints "I'm not learning [X]", where X is filled by whaterver the contents of the variable programming_language is.
-So if programming_language = "Java", the code should print "I'm not learning Java"
+**Exercise 2** Give the code below, write a program that prints "I'm not learning [X]", where X is filled by whatever the contents of the variable programming_language is.
+So if programming_language = "Java", the code should print "I'm not learning Java".

     programming_language = 'Java'
     # your code here